The ET Pybus Sculpture Project was conceived in January 2013.

 05-29-2013 FOAM CORE and SURFACE SUBSTRATE

-I am now completley done with the metallic armature and have created a mulit-material surface substrate which will allow me to finally begin adding clay to the sculpture.
+I am now completley done with the metallic armature and have created a mulit-material surface substrate which will allow me

 The surface substrate was created with a mixture of: hexagonical fence wire, expanding foam, cut insulation foam and sprayable foam used for fire retardant duct work.